lifeweaver/learningGames/README.md

+# Learning how to make games

-# Each branch is a new game I'm learning to make in order to learn certain concepts, see https://www.gamedev.net/articles/programming/general-and-gameplay-programming/your-first-step-to-game-development-starts-here-r2976/
+Each branch is a new game I'm learning to make in order to learn certain concepts, see https://www.gamedev.net/articles/programming/general-and-gameplay-programming/your-first-step-to-game-development-starts-here-r2976/

 Basically: